 Dr. Cruse lectures to fellow optometrists on various topics, but mainly focuses on the diagnosis and management of dry eye disease as well as cataract surgery and all that it has to offer.
 He has also held the position of Associate Residency Director and Adjunct Professor at Pacific College of Optometry.

-He, his wife, and their young daughter live in Denver and enjoy family, friends, travel, and all things outdoor related.
+He, his wife, and their young children live in Denver and enjoy family, friends, travel, and all things outdoor related.

 2011 Illinois College of Optometry – Chicago, Illinois

 Doctor of Optometry

 Current Secretary/Treasurer of Board of Trustees

 Current COA Legislative District Captain and Legislative Keyperson – District 1

 2016 COAs nominee for American Optometric Association “Young Optometrist of the Year”

 Lawrence P. Feigenbaum Clinical Optometry Memorial Award, ICO – awarded to the top

 clinician in 2011 ICO graduating class.